Ghir0/webby-category-description/readme.txt

 == Upgrade Notice ==

 = 0.3 =
-This update adds customizable length and tone options, plus a bulk generation tool for WooCommerce product categories.
+This update adds customizable length options (including the new Ultra Short option) and tone options, plus a bulk generation tool for WooCommerce product categories.

 = 0.2 =
 This update adds support for WooCommerce product categories and fixes JavaScript issues.